partylikeits1983/miden-docs/src/miden-tutorials/rust-client/counter_contract_tutorial.md

 ├── 18: 0
 └── 19: 0

-View transaction on MidenScan: https://testnet.midenscan.com/tx/0x7065f2a5af6fee6cb585c1c10a48a667f3980d6468dc6d3b3010789b4db056d3 storage item 0: Ok(RpoDigest([0, 0, 0, 1]))
+View transaction on MidenScan: https://testnet.midenscan.com/tx/0x4384619bba7e6c959a31769a52ce8c6c081ffab00be33e85f58f62cccfd32c21 counter contract storage: Ok(RpoDigest([0, 0, 0, 1]))
 ```

-The line in the output `Stack state before step 2598` ouputs the stack state when we call "debug.stack" in the `counter.masm` file.
+The line in the output `Stack state before step 2384` ouputs the stack state when we call "debug.stack" in the `counter.masm` file.

 To increment the count of the counter contract all you need is to know the account id of the counter and the procedure hash of the `increment_count` procedure.
 To increment the count without deploying the counter each time, you can modify the program above to hardcode the account id of the counter and the procedure hash of the `increment_count` prodedure in the masm script.